Ujung Bocur Surf Spots

 Ujung Bocur is located 30-minutes south of Krui on the point beside the ting village of Tanjung Setia in South Sumatra.

 Getting to Ujung Bocur is no walk in the park, however, the journey is nowhere near as difficult as it once was which is what kept the crowds away.

 If you are unable to line up your flights to get in and out of Jakarta on the same day, you can spend the night at the Jakarta Airport by booking a capsule hotel at Digital Airport Hotel Terminal 3.
-The capsules are extremely pleasant to sleep in with air conditioning, tv, power points and more.
-Plus they’re cheap, easy to access and some of the Asian restaurants in the airport are great.
+The capsules are extremely pleasant to sleep in with air conditioning, tv, power points, and more.
+Plus they’re cheap and easy to access.
+Some of the Asian restaurants in the airport are great too.